-Begin your discovery in the main town of Muswellbrook, home of the Max Watters Collection of paintings by influential Australian artists.
-The extraordinary collection is in the Muswellbrook Regional Arts Centre.
+Explore the local delights on one of the scenic drives through this beautiful area.
+Begin your journey at Muswellbrook, where you can explore the extensive collection of influential Australian artists in the Max Watters Collection at the Muswellbrook Regional Arts Centre.
 The cellar doors around Denman and Sandy Hollow are a short drive away.

 Bordered by World Heritage wilderness and the beautiful Liverpool Range, you’ll find horse riding tours.
 In Burning Mountain Nature Reserve a 5,500-year-old coal seam fire is woven into Aboriginal Dreaming stories.
 Lake Glenbawn boasts one of NSW’s best freshwater fishing spots, and you can get up close to Tasmanian Devils at Aussie Ark.

 King of the Ranges Stockman's Challenge and Bush Festival

 Check out the region’s festivals in the exciting events calendar, including the Scone Horse Festival in Scone, horse capital of Australia, and the King of the Ranges Stockman’s Challenge and Bush Festival in Murrurundi.
 Enjoy the annual Merriwa Festival of the Fleeces, or embrace Aberdeen’s Scottish heritage at the Aberdeen Highland Games.

 Three hours’ drive north of Sydney, or a scenic two hours and 20 minutes’ drive from Newcastle.
 Take a scenic train trip to Scone via Newcastle and Maitland.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.